elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 In the current state, all workers are going to try to perform the migration.
 Ideally, we would have only one process perform the migration, and the other ones just wait for a ready signal.
-We can’t easily have the coordinator do it, so we would probably have to leverage the ‘main worker’ concept to do so.
+We can’t easily have the coordinator do it, so we would probably have to leverage the ‘main worker’ concept here.

 The SO migration v2 is supposed to be resilient to concurrent attempts though, as we already support multi-instances Kibana, so this can probably be considered an improvement.